 As soon as you step out from the plane you will realize how surprising is actually the city.
 Hong Kong is based on a set of islands connected with a small mainland territory where rising concrete towers compete for space with the luxuriant nature.

 Try to book a seat close to the window on your flight.
 It will be the best place to admire this chaotic large-scale world city.
-You will spend few minutes trying to understand where is the beginning and the end of Hong Kong without an answer at the end.
+You will spend a few minutes trying to understand where is the beginning and the end of Hong Kong without an answer at the end.

 Hong Kong weekend getaway – Start in Kowloon

-The heart of Hong-Kong is the Kowloon district, an ultra dynamic area which concentrates hotels, shops, restaurants and bars by the hundreds, either dedicated to the backpackers or to the luxury side of the tourism market.
+The heart of Hong-Kong is the Kowloon district, an ultra-dynamic area which concentrates hotels, shops, restaurants and bars by the hundreds, either dedicated to the backpackers or to the luxury side of the tourism market.
 Start your first morning here

 What is the most eye-catching thing of Kowloon?

 It is most definitely the population density.
-The Hong Kong territory has 7 millions inhabitants however the Kowloon district has a density of over 6000 people per square km, a real anthill.
+The Hong Kong territory has 7 million inhabitants however the Kowloon district has a density of over 6000 people per square km, a real anthill.
 Like it or not, this is pretty unique in the world.
 Something to experience.
-If you look for a hostel in this area, you will be amazed on how the slightest square meter has been used, no space to spare here.
+If you look for a hostel in this area, you will be amazed at how the slightest square meter has been used, no space to spare here.

 Keep going with a walk on the Avenue of Stars, the pedestrian area situated along the sea at Victoria Harbour.
 Make sure to come back here in the night to admire the magical atmosphere of the illuminated buildings, with some of them changing colour every few minutes

-The Hong Kong movies have a very strong identity.
+Hong Kong movies have a very strong identity.
 Many new Chinese actors were born from this industry to become famous even in the United States.
-The Stars Avenue took the cue from the Hollywood Walk of Fame concept, honoring the celebrities of the HK cinematographic industry, of which the most iconic is probably the very famous Bruce Lee.
+The Stars Avenue took the cue from the Hollywood Walk of Fame concept, honouring the celebrities of the HK cinematographic industry, of which the most iconic is probably the very famous Bruce Lee.

 What is the best point of view in Hong Kong?